playcanvas/vscode-extension/README.md

 ## Usage

 * Download and install extension in VS Code.
-* Generate an access token on your [PlayCanvas account page](https://playcanvas.com/account) - check [this document](https://developer.playcanvas.com/en/user-manual/api/#authorization) for details.
+* Generate an access token on your [PlayCanvas account page](https://playcanvas.com/account) - check [this document](https://developer.playcanvas.com/en/user-manual/api/#authorization) for details, copy it to clipboard
-* Open VS Code, enter the token and PlayCanvas username on extension settings page.
-Search for 'playcanvas' in VS Code settings.
+* Select "PlayCanvas: Add Project" command in VS Code command menu and paste your token into the message box.
-* Select "PlayCanvas: Add Project" command in VS Code command menu
+* Work with your project in VS Code workspace.

 ![Extension settings](/images/settings.jpg)